projectglow/glow/docs/source/tertiary/pipe-transformer.rst

    assert_rows_equal(intersection_rows[0], Row(contigName="21", start=10002402))
    assert_rows_equal(intersection_rows[1], Row(contigName="21", start=10002453))

-When you use the VCF input formatter, you must specify a method to determine the VCF header.
+You must specify a method to determine the VCF header when using the `VCF input formatter`_.
 The option ``infer`` instructs the Pipe Transformer to derive a VCF header from the DataFrame schema.
-Or you can provide the header as a blob, or you can point to the filesystem path for an existing VCF file with the correct header.
+Alternately, you can provide the header as a blob, or you can point to the filesystem path for an existing VCF file with the correct header.

 .. _transformer-options: